NOW I’M COMPLETELY CONFUSED –

 In the 1990’s the term NOCEBO (Latin for “I will harm”) came into use in medicine.
 It’s anything that in itself is benign or neutral (the color of a pill or a type of plant), but which can cause symptoms of illness by the suggestion or belief that it IS harmful.
 This belief can come from inside or outside of ourselves.

-• ‘Nocebo’ was originally used to label the harmful, unpleasant, or undesirable reactions some test subjects manifested when given an inert dummy drug.
+• ‘Nocebo’ was originally used to label the harmful, unpleasant, or undesirable reactions some test subjects actually exhibited when given an inert dummy drug.

-The very real harmful reactions were not created chemically, but entirely due to subjects’ pessimistic outlook & expectations.
+The very real physical reactions were not created chemically, but entirely due to the subjects’ pessimistic outlook & expectations.

 • A psychiatrist at Boston’s Brigham & Women’s Hospital, found in a recent review of the nocebo literature that – patient expectations of possible harmful side-effects of a drug – played a significant role in the outcome of their care (Arthur Barsky, et al. 2002)

 • In another study, more than 2/3 of 34 volunteering college students developed headaches when told that’s what could happen from a (non-existent) electrical current passing through their heads.